Dr. J. H. Harris House

 Dr. J. H. Harris House is a historic home located at 312 East Mason Street in Franklinton, Franklin County, North Carolina.
 It was built between 1902 and 1904, and is a two-story, rectangular Queen Anne style frame dwelling.
 It features a tall, steep deck-and-hip roof; projecting bays, gables, dormers, and towers; and a one-story wraparound porch.

 It was listed on the National Register of Historic Places in 1975.
-The home now serves as a local bed & breakfast and private events venue called The Mason Street Manor.
+Previously known as The Mason Street Manor, the home is now under new ownership and called The Carolina Manor House.
+It is still a special events venue, re-opening in October 2023 after recent renovations.